natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **Kikko Armor**: Kikko armor consists of hexagonal plates made from iron and sewn to cloth.
 The plates may be hidden by a layer of cloth or left exposed.

-**Kusari Gusoku**: Kusari gusoku is similar to tatami-do armor; however, a katabira—a type of chain jacket—is worn in place of the chest armor.
+**Kusari Gusoku**: Kusari gusoku is similar to tatami-do armor; however, a katabira-a type of chain jacket-is worn in place of the chest armor.

 **Lamellar Armor**: Lamellar is a type of armor in which small plates of various types of materials are strung together in parallel rows using fine cord.
 Lamellar plates can be constructed from lacquered leather, horn, or even stone, though steel and heavier iron are most common.
 Lamellar armor can be crafted into various shapes, including partial pieces such as breastplates, greaves, or even entire coats.
 The properties of specific suits and pieces of lamellar armor are determined by their material.